Corned Beef Sliders

 - You can definitely use your leftover St. Patrick’s Day corned beef for this recipe.
 Just slice it very thin.
 I used deli corned beef which makes it super easy.

-- Homemade Russian dressing is super simple to whisk together.
+- Homemade Russian dressing is simple to whisk together.
 But if you’re short on time, look for a decent brand of store-bought Russian salad dressing to use instead.

 - I lined my baking dish with parchment paper for easy cleanup.
 This is totally optional.

 - There are a couple of other optional steps, including sprinkling the tops with grated Parmesan and a quick stint under the broiler to brown the tops.
 If you elect to broil, do not walk away or your buns could easily burn.